truongconghiep/CarND-Behavioral-Cloning/writeup.md

 Non-trainable params: 0
 </code></pre>

-#### 2. Attempts to reduce overfitting in the model

-After the first train, the car drives very unconfident and often get out of the road, therefore I have tried to tune the number
+After the first train, the car drives very unconfident and often get out of the road, therefore I have tried to tune the number of epochs.
+After some tries, the car still got stuck, then I tried to augment the training data to build a bigger data set by flipping the images.
+With the augmented data set I trained the model some more times, but the result is still not as expected.
+I realised, may be the simple model is not powerful enough, so I went further to apply the model, which is introduced by NVIDIA.

-#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).

-#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

 ### Model Architecture and Training Strategy